CIRES-Geomagnetism/wmmhr/README.md

 This is a Python implementation of the latest World Magnetic Model High Resolution(WMMHR) by the Cooperative Institute For Research in Environmental Sciences (CIRES), University of Colorado.
 The software computes all the geomagnetic field components from the WMM model for a specific date and location.
 The World Magnetic Model High Resolution (WMMHR) is an advanced geomagnetic field model that provides a more detailed, accurate depiction of the geomagnetic field than the World Magnetic Model ([WMM](https://www.ncei.noaa.gov/products/world-magnetic-model)).

 WMMHR2025 includes core field and secular variation coefficients for degrees n = 1 to 15.
 This model also covers the crustal field (from n=16 through n=133).
-As a result, it has more coefficients ((18,210 non-zero coefficients instead of 336) and more digits (4 instead of 1) in each coefficient.
+As a result, it has more coefficients (18,210 non-zero coefficients instead of 336) and more digits (4 instead of 1) in each coefficient.

-**For more information about the WMMHR model, please visit [WMMHR](https://www.ncei.noaa.gov/products/world-magnetic-model-high-resolution)**
+**For more information about the WMMHR model, please visit [WMMHR](https://www.ncei.noaa.gov/products/world-magnetic-model-high-resolution)** website.

 ## Table of contents
 - [Installation](#installation)